jupyterhub/chartpress/README.md

 - Build docker images and tag them appropriately
 - Push built images to a docker iamge repository
 - Update values.yaml to reference the built images
-- Publish a chart to a Helm chart repository based on GitHub pages
+- Publish a chart to a Helm chart registry based on GitHub pages
 - Reset changes to Chart.yaml and values.yaml

 ## Requirements